jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The gameboard is completely unbiased.
 It's constructed by the laws of physics, chemistry, and geology.
 Entropy wears down homes, spoils food, and puts timers on everyone's existence.
 Life must use these same laws to harvest energy and assemble matter into new creatures, nests, fruit, tools, and numberless other adaptations.

 Each new assembly is a unique variation.
-Look at the peppered moth becoming lighter/darker/lighter as smog changed the environment, and you'll see sometimes a combination of genotype, phenotype, or extended phenotype finds a niche in an ecosystem.
+Look at the peppered moth becoming lighter, darker, lighter as smog changed the environment, and you'll see sometimes a combination of genotype, phenotype, or extended phenotype finds a niche in an ecosystem.
 Sometimes not.

-Natural selection is in control.
-It finds the forms that best read the environment's patterns—when rain comes, when winter ends—and thereby integrate into the ecosystem of producers, grazers, predators, decomposers, and testers.
+Natural selection decides.
+It finds the forms that best read the environment's patterns—when rain comes, when winter ends—and integrates them into the ecosystem of producers, grazers, predators, decomposers, and testers.
 All these players work together to harvest energy efficiently enough to keep building matter into life faster than entropy tears everything down.

 This has worked for billions of years.
 It is happening all around you right now in the natural world and the technological one too.